HomeHere are five reasons for this:

 “I need my sacraments.
 I have to go somewhere for Mass on Sundays.”
 First of all, God put us in this time in history, in order for us to save our souls.
 We weren’t born in the tumultuous Arian times or any other.
 We were born in the present time of great apostasy because God, in His infinite wisdom, knew from all eternity that this present time is the best thing for His glory and our perfection.

-In every age of the Church, our Lord has expected His followers to stand up for the truth and avoid all compromise.
+all compromise.
 There are a million subtle ways to go wrong and we must be diligent to avoid the traps of Satan.
 One serious trap is for a soul to lose trust in God’s Providence, through pride.
 We may think that this doesn’t apply to us because we are not being “solicitous” about what we will eat, drink or wear.

 Our Lord teaches: